Questor’s Gambit

 Cmdr.
 Wilker threw his head back and howled.
 Eventually, the howl took the form of a name, and Cmdr.
 Wilker cried all his anguish into the one word, “QUESTOR!!!”
 The meddling feline might not be a god, but Cmdr.
 Wilker could curse him like one.

 Cmdr.
 Wilker’s vibro-dagger rose from the floor as if lifted by an invisible paw.
-It floated up to the gashed cocoon and begin skillfully cutting the silk away, dancing merrily through the air, seemingly of its own accord.
+The collie watched helplessly as it floated up to the gashed cocoon and begin skillfully cutting the silk away, dancing merrily through the air, seemingly of its own accord.

 Questor’s disembodied voice purred, “The Archidopterans do lovely work, don’t they?”